-CCPM would be a fitting methodology for a company that is trying to roll out a live-chat solution.
+CCPM would be a fitting methodology for a company trying to roll out a live-chat solution.
 Such a project requires one team’s full attention as they work to deploy a new tactic.
 It is difficult to enact CCPM across departments and teams because there will always be conflicting priorities.

 Lean management can help you do this with its five principles.
 These principles aim to help companies reduce costs, improve the quality of their goods and services, and increase consumer happiness.
-Whether that’s happiness with the product, or happiness in life, I’ll let you decide.
+Whether that’s happiness with the product or happiness in life, I’ll let you decide.

 The lean methodology’s five principles are as follows: